 Missing are an SD card reader and the occasional SIM slot you find in most business laptops.
 If you must use an Ethernet connection, you’ll need an adapter, meanwhile you can do with the MateBook’s built-in 802.11ac Wi-Fi and Bluetooth.

-With an 8th Gen Intel Core i5-8250U processor running at a clock speed of 1.6GHz, 8GB of memory, 256GB solid-state drive and Intel HD Graphics 620, our MateBook X Pro is configured to handle all types of everyday tasks you’re likely to perform on a modern ultraportable laptop.
+With an 8th Gen Intel Core i5-8250U processor running at a clock speed of 1.6GHz, 8GB of memory, 256GB solid-state drive and Intel HD Graphics 620, the Huawei MateBook X Pro is configured to handle all types of everyday tasks you’re likely to perform on a modern ultraportable laptop.
 The screen resolution gives some headroom for video and photo editing, and it even allows for some casual gaming at medium quality and lower resolutions.

 For those with less demanding needs like watching video and checking mail, this is the best choice, with a configuration that closely matches the entry-level 13-inch MacBook Pro.
 To get a glimpse of how much value the MateBook X Pro carries, just consider this configuration in relation to its Apple competition, the 13-inch MacBook Pro featuring a Core i7 CPU, 16GB RAM and 512GB SSD, but cost over $2100.